Thursday, 22 January 2026

 Not everything on this CD is perfect however.
 I've never been much of a fan of the weird ballad/prog hybrid that is 'The Silence'.
 The playing and instrumentation on it is impressive, but the messy structure of the song makes it kind of a chore to sit through if I'm not in the right mood.
 'Free Time' - the only number on here penned by Scheepers - isn't great either.
 It's kind of a generic, repetitive hard rock track.
 I wouldn't even call it metal, and it just feels out of place on this disc.
 And I hate to say it, but I'm not keen on the 14 minute title track either.
 I enjoy the bulk of the riffs as well as Ralf's vocals on it, but there's far too much pointless lead guitar noodling going on in places and it rubs me the wrong way.
 I think it could've been a great song had it been cut down to 7 or 8 minutes.
 As it stands though, the song 'Heading for Tomorrow' feels needlessly long.

-Heading for Tomorrow is a solid start for Gamma Ray overall, but some of the fat could've been trimmed in places.
+is a solid start for Gamma Ray overall, but some of the fat could've been trimmed in places.
 A handful of the songs are great and already have that classic soaring power metal sound nailed, but they hadn't nailed the art of longer epics yet.
 The production is just okay too.
 Not enough bass on my old CD, but there's a 2015 remaster out there that sounds far better.
 I listened to it on Spotify and I think the low-end has been amplified and it really makes the songs sound fuller.
 Not one of the best power metal debuts of all time by any means, but a good album nonetheless!

 Adam's rating: 7.5/10